Plants for chalky soil with white & blue flowers

 The challenge of growing on chalky soils

-Chalky soils can be very quick-draining so have the same issues as sandy soils in that respect.
-However the most important thing to bear in mind is that the high pH can make some minerals ‘lock up’ in the soil, leaving the plant struggling to grow.
-However if your plants have adapted to naturally thrive in those conditions, they will grow much better.
+Chalky soils can be very fast-draining, so have the same issues as sandy soils in that respect.
+However, the most important thing to bear in mind is that the high pH of chalky or limey soils can cause some minerals to be ‘locked up’ in the soil, leaving the plant struggling to take these up and grow.
+However, if the plants you choose have adapted to naturally thrive in those conditions, they will grow much better.

 Why choose a sustainable planting combination